pranavrawat1301/Image-Classification-End-to-End-Deployed-using-Flask/README.md

 This GitHub repository hosts an image classification project deploying a Convolutional Neural Network (CNN) with Flask.
 Users can upload images through a web interface, receiving real-time predictions on whether the image contains a cat or a dog.
 The project features a user-friendly interface, model persistence, and easy integration.

-*An .ipynb notebook is also provided along with .py files for quick kaggle or jupyter implementation without the use of Flask.*

 ## Overview

 This GitHub repository contains an end-to-end project for image classification using a Convolutional Neural Network (CNN).
 The CNN model is built using Keras and trained on a dataset containing images of cats and dogs.
 The trained model is then deployed using Flask, allowing users to upload an image through a web interface and receive real-time predictions on whether the uploaded image is of a cat or a dog.